viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 {{% alert title="Troubleshooting" color= "info" %}}

-If you do not see the LEDs light up, turn the power switch to off.
+If you do not see the LEDs light up, turn the power switch off.

-Check your wiring, and use a multimeter to ensure that your battery has enough power, and that the positive and negative polarity is as expected.
+Check your wiring, use a multimeter to ensure that your battery has enough power, and that the positive and negative polarity is as expected.
 You can also try unplugging the battery and powering instead with the wall adaptor.

 {{% /alert %}}